Mick Jagger and Will Smith in concert to collect funds in India

 Millions of workers from the campaigns are stuck in the cities with little to live and feed.
 The trains were set up Saturday to help them to return to their villages and home towns.

-The restrictions are expected to have helped keep the case of contamination with the novel coronavirus at a relatively low level in the second most populated country in the world: 37 335 case 1 218 deaths, with 2,000 new cases in 24 hours.
+The restrictions are expected to have helped keep the case of contamination with the novel coronavirus at a relatively low level in the second most populated country in the world: 37 of 335 cases for 1218 dead, with 2000 new cases in 24 hours.
 The balance could, however, be heavier, according to experts, due to the lack of testing and data collection.

 The Indian Air Force organizes Sunday, an air parade, in which military helicopters poured out of petals on the hospitals caring for patients with sars coronavirus.